adamingwersen/blog/_posts/2016-08-20-Airbnb-Guide.markdown

 <center><img src="http://denstoredanske.dk/@api/deki/files/98018/=Christiania_indgang.jpg"></center>

+<font color = "red"> DISCLOSURE: The sale and distribution of marijuana at Christiania has, as of the 2nd of September, been cleared by the inhabitants in cooporation with the Danish police.
+Christiania is still visitable - and most certainly worth a visit </font>

 Christiania has roots in the 60's hippie-movement and was constructed as a free-city inside Copenhagen.
 Today it serves as one of Copenhagens main tourist attractions.
 However, many people still live here.
 In Christiania there are live concerts, arts-shops and of course booths where marijuana can be purchased very easily.